 The Texas Longhorn is considered a beef breed, a favorite with some grassfed producers.
 But making lean steaks and hamburgers is just the beginning of what longhorns can do!
 They can clear land of weeds and brush, haul plows and chuckwagons, produce milk and cheese in homestead-suitable quantities, pose in the front pasture for pictures, attract interest in Western-themed events, carry a rider just like a horse (some people even use them to herd and cut other cattle), and provide beautiful horns and hides at the end of their lifespan.

 Although the Texas Longhorn of today is a docile, friendly breed, it still has strong survival instincts.
 When used to humans, it can be handled with ease and even trained to respond to voice commands.
 When handled infrequently, however, it will prove itself wild and stubborn.

 Owners should be aware that there are a few temperamental longhorns out there, and that no Texas Longhorn likes dogs.
 Furthermore, this breed is extremely intelligent, which on a practical level means that it can think up all kinds of ways to get into trouble.
 Jumping fences is a prime example.

 Texas Longhorns are renowned for their exceptional immune systems.
 They are resistant to most diseases, particularly those related to stress, and are not prone to structural breakdowns.

 Having long horns does not come without risks.
 Sometimes longhorns get their heads caught in hay racks, then panic, struggle, and break a horn.
 This is extremely painful and can lead to a serious infection.
-Owners should avoid using any equipment that a Texas Longhorn can get caught in.
+Owners should avoid using any equipment or handling facilities that a Texas Longhorn can get caught in.